-The Turtle Beach Battle Buds are decent wired gaming headphones.
-These unique in-ears have a fairly small detachable boom mic that connects to the left earbuds but can be easily removed for day-to-day use.
-The microphone performance is quite decent overall, and the boom microphone helps to separate your voice from background noise.
+The Turtle Beach Battle Buds are fair wired gaming headphones.
+These unique in-ears have a small detachable boom mic that connects to the left earbuds, but you can easily remove it for day-to-day use.
+The microphone performance is quite decent overall, and the boom microphone helps separate your voice from background noise.
 Unfortunately, their sound profile is quite muddy and dark sounding, and while they may be suited for video game sounds, they likely won't be the best choice to listen to vocal-centric genres like pop or rock.
 They also aren't the most comfortable, though their large earbuds stick out far enough from your ear to reduce fatigue, which is good.

-The Turtle Beach Battle Buds are acceptable wired gaming headphones.
-While they may not be as comfortable as most over-ear options, they are much more breathable so your ears won't get as hot during long gaming sessions.
-Their boom microphone also works fairly well, and your teammates should have no problems hearing you even in fairly noisy environments.
+The Turtle Beach Battle Buds are adequate wired gaming headphones.
+While they may not be as comfortable as most over-ear options, they're much more breathable, so your ears won't get as hot during long gaming sessions.
+Their boom microphone also works fairly well, and your teammates should have no problems hearing you even in noisy environments.

 The Turtle Beach Battle Buds are a unique-looking pair of wired in-ear headphones due to their rather large earbuds and fairly small detachable boom microphone.
 While we purchased the white/blue model, they're also available in black.

-The Turtle Beach Battle Buds are decently comfortable headphones.
+The Turtle Beach Battle Buds are fairly comfortable headphones.
 While their earbuds are fairly large, they stick out quite far and make no contact with your ears.
-Unfortunately, the tips feel fairly cheap and are quite hard.
+Unfortunately, the tips feel cheap and are hard.

-The in-line remote controls are decent.
-There's an easy-to-use volume slider as well as a mic mute button.
+The in-line remote controls are alright.
+There's an easy-to-use volume slider as well as a mute microphone button.
 On the other side of the remote is a single button that will answer calls, pause/play music, or skip tracks when double-clicked.
 While the physical buttons are quite clicky, there are no audio cues.

 Like most in-ears, these headphones breathe incredibly well and shouldn't cause your ears to heat up even during intense workouts.

-The Turtle Beach Battle Buds are quite portable.
-The detachable boom microphone allows them to be easily slid into a pocket or bag.
-However, their earbuds are quite large and overall they're a bit less portable than most wired in-ear headphones.
+The Turtle Beach Battle Buds are portable.
+The detachable boom microphone allows them to easily slide into a pocket or bag.
+However, their earbuds are large, and overall they're a bit less portable than most wired in-ear headphones.

-The case that comes with these headphones is disappointing.
-It's a cheap pouch that's fairly small and it takes a while to slide the headphones into it.
+The case that comes with these headphones is poor.
+It's a cheap pouch that's fairly small, and it takes a while to slide the headphones into it.

 The Turtle Beach Battle Buds are decently stable in-ear headphones.
 Their wire is quite stiff and can easily get snagged on things.
 They also stick out quite far from your ear, which can cause them to feel less stable overall.